 But, what I can tell you right now is there is one book I have fully completed twice, and am now taking the time to read for a third time — much more slowly, and with a more detailed focus.

-This book is one of the first ones I purchased, because it had a sales pitch that wasn’t pitch-y at all, and because I connected with everything this author was writing on her blog.
+It’s an ebook by Carly Campbell (which I believe has now been turned into a course).
+And it is one of the first ones I purchased, because it had a sales pitch that wasn’t pitch-y at all, and because I connected with everything this author was writing on her blog.

 Instead of feeling like I was being circled by sharks, her perspective was more like “Hey, this has worked for me so I figured I’d share it.
 If it works for you as well, that’s awesomesauce!”.